Macrometacorp/docs/docs/cep/examples/null-example.md

 @info(name = 'Check-for-null')
--- Checks if `price` contains `null` value. insert into ProductValidationStream select item, price is null as isPriceNull
+-- Checks if `price` contains `null` value.
+INSERT INTO ProductValidationStream
+SELECT item, price is null as isPriceNull
--- Filter events with `item` not having `null` value. from ProductInputStream [not(item is null)];
+-- Filter events with `item` not having `null` value.
+FROM ProductInputStream [not(item is null)];

 @info(name = 'Outer-join-with-table')
-insert into DiscountValidationStream
+INSERT INTO DiscountValidationStream
-select s.item, s.price, t.discount,
+SELECT s.item, s.price, t.discount,
 -- Check if `math:power()` returns `null`.
        math:power(t.discount, 2) is null
             as isFunctionReturnsNull,